John Tribe (Medal of Honor): Personal life

 Tribe was born just north of the Pennsylvania state line in central upstate in Barton, New York, in 1841.
-He was the fifth child of twelve and fourth son of English immigrants, John Tribe, Sr. and Sarah Pearson.
+He was the fifth child of twelve and fourth son of English immigrants, John Tribe Sr. and Sarah Pearson.
 In 1850, his father was working as a laborer, but by 1860, he had become a farmer.
 At that time, John and his family were a farming family.

 Military service

 1861

 At 19, he lied about his age and enlisted as a private in Company G, 5th New York Cavalry at Oswego on August 22, 1861.
 With his company, he went to Camp Scott on Staten Island where the regiment was organizing.
 Tribe mustered into Federal service with his company on October 9.

-As one of the first volunteer cavalry regiments in the state, the regiment was organized into three battalions of four companies making a total of twelve companies By the end of October 1861, the regiment included 50 officers and 1,064 enlisted men.
+As one of the first volunteer cavalry regiments in the state, the regiment was organized into three battalions of four companies making a total of twelve companies.
+By the end of October 1861, the regiment included 50 officers and 1,064 enlisted men.
 Two of the regiment's three battalions received horses during October.
 On November 18, the regiment moved by train to Baltimore, where the Third Battalion received its horses and equipment.
-On November 25, as a mounted trooper, Tribe marched with his regiment Annapolis.
+On November 25, as a mounted trooper, Tribe marched with his regiment to Annapolis.
 They established a winter quarters camp nearby (Camp Harris) where more drills were conducted.

 While Tribe was in Annapolis, his two older brothers, Pierson and William enlisted in the 64th New York Infantry.
 Pierson enlisted as a private in Company H an William enlisted as a Wagoner.
 Neither would survive the war.

 1862

 In March, Tribe and his regiment were sent to join Bank's V Corps in the Shenandoah Valley.
 They fought against Jackson's army.
-While his regiment was recovering in Williamsport, his brother William was killed at theBattle of Fair Oaks, In July, Bank's V Corps became II Corps of Pope's Army of Virginia during the Northern Virginia Campaign.
+While his regiment was recovering in Williamsport, his brother William was killed at the Battle of Fair Oaks.
+In July, Bank's V Corps became II Corps of Pope's Army of Virginia during the Northern Virginia Campaign.
 On August 24 and 25, the regiment was involved in the First Battle of Rappahannock Station where Corporal Tribe helped destroy Waterloo Bridge while under enemy fire on August 25.
 The action forced Jackson to cross the river further upstream, unfortunately keeping Pope unaware of Jackson's location.

 During the Second Battle of Bull Run, Tribe and his company acted as escorts for Pope's headquarters.
 After the defeat, Tribe and his regiment spent the next six months in the defenses of Washington and ranging from there to the Blue Ridge Mountains in anti-guerilla warfare against, among others, Mosby's Rangers, who were under the command of John S. Mosby.